An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems

-We will study the convergence of Ritz values and Ritz vectors obtained by Algorithm~\ref{alg-RR} and that of refined Ritz vectors defined by \eqref{Refin} under the hypothesis that $\varepsilon\rightarrow 0$.
+We will study the convergence of Ritz values and Ritz vectors obtained by Algorithm~\ref{alg-RR} and that of refined Ritz vectors defined by \eqref{Refin}.
 We will extend some of the main convergence results in \cite{Jia2004,Jia1999,Jia2001} to the NEP case and get insight into similarities and dissimilarities of the Rayleigh--Ritz method and the refined Rayleigh--Ritz method for the linear eigenvalue problem and the NEP.

 As is expected, all the proofs of the results are highly nontrivial and have fundamental differences with those for the linear eigenvalue problem.
 We establish all the results under the assumption that $\lambda_*$ is simple.
 This assumption has been dropped in the linear eigenvalue case \cite{Jia2001}, but whether or not it can be dropped in the NEP case is currently unclear and will be left as future work.
-Just as in the linear eigenvalue case, we will prove that $\mu\rightarrow \lambda_*$ unconditionally as $\varepsilon\rightarrow 0$.
-The first general convergence result on $\mu$ does not require any assumption on the projected $B(\cdot)$.
-Particularly, when the NEP becomes the linear eigenvalue problem, we will establish an informative and insightful convergence result on $\mu$ and reveal the intimate equivalence relationship between the largest Jordan block size of $\mu$ in $B(\lambda_*)$ and the behavior of the smallest singular value $\sigma_{\min}(B(\lambda_*))$ and its derivatives.
-We then extend these much clearer and more informative results to the NEP case, and establish the second convergence result on $\mu$ under the assumptions that $B(\cdot)$ has finitely many eigenvalues whose total number counting multiplicities does not exceed $m$, the order of $B(\cdot)$.
+Just as in the linear eigenvalue case, we will prove that $\mu\rightarrow \lambda_*$ unconditionally as $\varepsilon\rightarrow 0$, and present an a priori error estimate for $|\mu-\lambda_*|$ in terms of $\varepsilon$, with the accurate convergence order given.
+This error estimate straightforwardly extends to the eigenvalue perturbation problem of a general nonnormal matrix considered in \cite{kahan1982}.
+Our detailed analysis will show that one cannot use a well-known perturbation bound, i.e., \cite[Theorem 8]{kahan1982}, to obtain such error estimate since it alone does not suffice to reveal the precise convergence order of $\mu$, not as might have been thought.
+As will be clear later, Theorem 8 of \cite{kahan1982} only implies how fast $\mu$ converges {\em at least}, while our error estimate shows how fast it converges with the precise convergence order determined.
+Therefore, regarding the convergence order of $\mu$, our result is more accurate than the perturbation bound in \cite{kahan1982} indicates.